Gertrud Kauders: Rediscovery and artistic legacy

-Quite by chance, in November 2019, Peter During’s eldest child, Simon During, came across Czech news stories reporting the discovery of Gertrud’s works.
-Recognising the importance of the find, he began the process of retrieving the art for Gertrud’s rightful heirs, the During family.
-A year later, after negotiations with Sedlacek, Michaela Sidenberg, the Prague Jewish Museum’s chief curator, along with the photographer and journalist Amos Chapple, were allowed to examine and photograph the works in person.
+Quite by chance, in November 2019, Peter During's eldest child, Simon During, came across Czech news stories reporting the discovery of Kauders' works.
+Recognising the importance of the find, he began the process of retrieving the art for Kauders' rightful heirs, the During family.
+A year later, after negotiations with Sedlacek, Michaela Sidenberg, the Prague Jewish Museum's chief curator, along with the photographer and journalist Amos Chapple, were allowed to examine and photograph the works in person.
 It was then that the collection’s magnitude was understood, with close to seven hundred works, some on paper, some on canvas, being cataloged by Sidenberg.
-As a 2023 press release by the Prague Jewish Museum stated, “In its entirety the collection represents an authentic imprint of the artist’s studio”.
+As a 2023 press release by the Prague Jewish Museum stated, "In its entirety the collection represents an authentic imprint of the artist's studio".
 Chapple, a reporter for Radio Free Europe wrote the story up, and it went viral online.

-In May 2022, after further negotiations, an agreement was reached for the return of the artworks to the During family, who decided that in order to do justice to Gertrud’s artistic legacy the majority of the works would be donated to museums around the world, including the Jewish Museum in New York (35 works) and the United States Holocaust Memorial Museum in Washington, DC (16 works), 9 of which are catalogued in the USHMM collections under provenance no. 2024.43.
+In May 2022, after further negotiations, an agreement was reached for the return of the artworks to the During family, who decided that in order to do justice to Kauders' artistic legacy the majority of the works would be donated to museums around the world, including the Jewish Museum in New York (35 works) and the United States Holocaust Memorial Museum in Washington, DC (16 works), 9 of which are catalogued in the USHMM collections under provenance no. 2024.43.
 In 2024 the family donated 18 works to the Museum of New Zealand Te Papa Tongarewa. with a further donation of 10 works to the Prague National Gallery in 2025.
 Nearly three hundred and eighty works, the majority of which are drawings on paper were donated to the Prague Jewish Museum.